10 Best Ways to Prepare Your Home For Sale

 5) Light.
 Lighting is everything!
 No matter how much someone likes to sleep in or how early they like to go to bed, people love a bright, open house with lots of natural light shining in!
 Open all your blinds, turn on those cute accent lamps and make sure nothing is in the dark.
 Remember, if you have energy-efficient CFL bulbs, you’ll want to turn those on about ten minutes before the potential buyers show up (or ask your agent to do so) as they take more time to warm up.

 6) Bathroom.
-This is a deal breaker for a lot of people so make sure your bathroom is looking pristine!
-Turn it into an oasis by lighting a candle or turning on your oil diffuser, putting fresh flowers by the sink, folding big fluffy white towels near the tub and making sure you clear toiletry clutter from the counter tops.
+This is a deal-breaker for many people, so make sure your bathroom is looking pristine!
+Turn it into an oasis by lighting a candle or turning on your oil diffuser, putting fresh flowers by the sink, folding big fluffy white towels near the tub, and making sure you clear toiletry clutter from the countertops.
 And please…close the toilet lid!

 10) Call in a Professional.
-If worse comes to worse and you feel totally lost, call in the pros!
+If worse comes to worst and you feel totally lost, call in the pros!
 There are tons of “staging” companies out there that can come to your home and “stage” it for a showing.
-They’ll show you where to place fresh flowers, how to arrange throw pillows and blankets, which lights to turn on, which pictures and art work to display and much more!
+They’ll show you where to place fresh flowers, how to arrange to throw pillows and blankets, which lights to turn on, which pictures and artwork to display, and much more!
 Or, better yet, let Gordon James take care of the whole process for you!